opedro/easymock/README.md

     "failChance": "20"
 }
 ```
-This esm file will provide a server on locahost/ex1 with "{'errorCode': '0', 'amigos': [{'nome': 'Macito', 'idade': '22'}]}" as the response 80% of the time (based on the "failChance" parameter).
+This esm file will provide a server on locahost/ex1 with "{'errorCode': '0', 'amigos': [{'nome': 'Pavanelli', 'idade': '23'}]}" as the response 80% of the time (based on the "failChance" parameter).
 20% of times the response will be "{'errorCode': '1', 'errorMessage': 'exemplo'}", of course.

 ## Authors